 Logo creation is a difficult task.
 Part of that difficulty is knowing when it’s ready for the world to see.
 You can tweak a logo until the end of time but at some point it needs to be done.
-At that point, your logo needs to have met certain requirements before you can be ready to showcase it.
+At that point, your logo needs to have met certain requirements on a logo design checklist before you can be ready to showcase it.

 When designing a logo, there are really four main things you want it to be: Appropriate, distinctive, memorable, and simple.
 Additionally, you also want it to be free of any design faux pas, and if there is any typography, it should be flawless.